-An aircraft requires power to supply various functions such as engine start-up, flight controls, lighting, etc. This power is currently supplied by the Auxiliary Power Unit (APU), which operates using aviation fuel and onboard batteries.
+An aircraft requires power to supply various functions such as engine start-up, flight controls, lighting, etc. This power is currently supplied by gas turbines (Main engines and auxiliary power Unit) which operates using aviation fuel and by onboard batteries.

-Fuel cells offer an alternative, which can aid or even replace existing solutions, to supply electrical power.
-The operating principle, which is simple and very reliable, is based on a chemical reaction between oxygen and hydrogen, which produces an electrical current, water and heat.
+Fuel cells offers an alternative that can aid or even replace existing solutions (gas turbines) to supply propulsive or non-propulsive electrical power.
+The operating principle, which is simple and based on a electrochemical reaction between oxygen and hydrogen, which produces an electrical current, water and heat.

-This source of "clean" energy, which only consumes the oxygen in the air and gaseous hydrogen, produces no harmful emissions and is completely silent.
-It is highly autonomous and can operate for the whole duration of a flight, including for long-haul flights at high altitudes.
+This source of clean energy which only consumes the oxygen in the air and gaseous hydrogen, produces no harmful emissions in operation and is very quiet.

 - © Safran